uccross/skyhookdm-pythonclient/README.md

 # Convert the panda dataframe to arrow table.
 table = pa.Table.from_pandas(df)

 # Write the arrow table to the SkyhookDM.
-Use the 'did' value as the dataset name.
-objs = sk.writeArrowTable(table, table_name)
+objs = sk.writeArrowTable(table, dataset_name)

 # Print the object names written to SkyhookDM.
 print(objs)